awsdocs/amazon-connect-user-guide/doc_source/real-time-metrics-reports.md

 You can customize real\-time metrics report you create to get the view of your contact center that is the most meaningful for your organization\.
 To customize your report, choose the cog icon near the top\-right corner of the report table\.

-insert image

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/userguide/images/connect_report_settings_icon.png)

 The following settings are common to all real\-time metrics reports\.

 On the **Time Range** tab:
-+ Trailing windows for time the previous X hour\(s\)—select the time range, in hours, for data included in the report displayed on the Real\-time metrics dashboard\.
++ Trailing windows for time \- the previous X hour\(s\)—select the time range, in hours, for data included in the report displayed on the Real\-time metrics dashboard\.
 You can select from the following values:
   + \.5
   + 1
   + 2